psychoslave/englishest/Roadmap.md

 # Notes
 Terms above are to be taken as
+`ben`: (Scotland, Northern England) Inside.
 `spy`: To distinguish something as being different from something else; to differentiate.
 `wye`: a triangular joining arrangement of three rail lines with a railroad switch (set of points) at each corner connecting to each incoming line.
+`ere`: Before; sooner than.

 ## Terms with `equi-` prefix